Rat King (Teenage Mutant Ninja Turtles): IDW Publishing

-In the IDW comic book series, the Rat King reveals himself as the brother of Kitsune, who had previously brainwashed Leonardo.
-Both are members of an ancient immortal family that ruled earth before mankind; he revealed they had been hiding through the ages and only used their powers sparingly—referencing the Pied Piper of Hamelin he states his role as "Sometimes to reward.
-Sometimes to punish".
-He is shown, like his sister, to have powerful hallucinogenic and magic powers, able to prevent Leonardo from speaking and Splinter from movement while creating illusions within their minds similar to those of his sister.
-He often speaks in rhyme and is shown dwelling with and eating rats; he commands the rats to crawl on top of Leo and Splinter before casting his illusions.
-He admires Splinter's fatherly instincts and is impressed by Leonardo's ability to resist the hallucinations.
-Before disappearing, he states his desire to use the two in the upcoming "game for the world" and wipes their memories of the encounter.

-References to the Pantheon from the Mirage Comics are also made in the form of a group of immortal creatures - which include the Rat King and his cohorts Kitsune and Chi-You - seeking to subvert humanity to their will via a subtle game of intrigue and manipulation, in which the main mutant characters in the series - including the Turtles, Splinter and the mutant polar fox Alopex - are meant to play a decisive role.
+In the IDW comic book series, the Rat King is a member of the Pantheon, a group of demigods who once influenced humanity's evolution as a sort of competition among themselves.
+Scheming to become the ultimate winner in this "game", the Rat King begins pitting the Turtles and their enemies against each other until his brother Chi-You brings the conflict to an explosive conclusion which temporarily takes out the whole Pantheon.

 Video games

 The Rat King appears as a boss in the Super NES version of Teenage Mutant Ninja Turtles: Turtles in Time, battling the player using the Footski equipped with missiles and spiked buoys.
 The Rat King also appears as a boss and unlockable playable character in the Super NES version of Teenage Mutant Ninja Turtles: Tournament Fighters.

 The Slayer version of the Rat King from the 2003 animated series also appears as the boss of Episode Two in Teenage Mutant Ninja Turtles 3: Mutant Nightmare.
 It also appears as a recurring boss in the Nintendo DS version, at one point fighting alongside Agent Bishop himself.

 The Rat King is the primary foe of the first act of the 2014 3DS game, and functions as the game's second boss.

+The Rat King appears as a boss in Teenage Mutant Ninja Turtles: Shredder's Revenge, voiced again by Townsend Coleman.